sensu/sensu-docs/content/sensu-go/5.0/installation/upgrade.md

 The syntax for using token substitution has changed from using triple colons to using [double curly braces][16].

 ### Aggregates
-Sensu Go 5.0 does not yet support aggregates.
+Sensu Go 5.0 does not yet support check aggregates.

 ### API
 In addition to the changes to resource definitions, Sensu Go includes a new, versioned API.
 See the [API overview][17] for more information.